-After an erase command sequence is written, if all sectors selected for erasing are protected, Data# Polling on DQ7 is active for approximately 100 $\mu s$ , then the bank returns to the read mode.
+After an erase command sequence is written, if all sectors selected for erasing are protected, Data# Polling on DQ7 is active for approximately 100 $\mu$ s, then the bank returns to the read mode.
 If not all selected sectors are protected, the Embedded Erase algorithm erases the unprotected sectors, and ignores the selected sectors that are protected.
 However, if the system reads DQ7 at an address within a protected sector, the status may not be valid.

-When the system detects DQ7 has changed from the complement to true data, it can read valid data at DQ15-DQ0 (or DQ7-DQ0 for byte mode) on the following read cycles.
-Just prior to the completion of an Embedded Program or Erase operation, DQ7 may change asynchronously with DQ15-DQ8 (DQ7-DQ0 in byte mode) while Output Enable (OE#) is asserted low.
+When the system detects DQ7 has changed from the complement to true data, it can read valid data at DQ15-DQ0 on the following read cycles.
+Just prior to the completion of an Embedded Program or Erase operation, DQ7 may change asynchronously with DQ15-DQ8 while Output Enable (OE#) is asserted low.
 That is, the device may change from providing status information to valid data on DQ7.
 Depending on when the system samples the DQ7 output, it may read the status or valid data.
 Even if the device has completed the program or erase operation and DQ7 has valid data, the data outputs on DQ15-DQ0 may be still invalid.
-Valid data on DQ15-DQ0 (or DQ7-DQ0 for byte mode) will appear on successive read cycles.
+Valid data on DQ15-DQ0 will appear on successive read cycles.

 Table 12 shows the outputs for Data# Polling on DQ7.
 Figure 6 shows the Data# Polling algorithm.
-Figure 21 in the pSRAM AC Characteristics section shows the Data# Polling timing diagram.
+Figure 21 in the Flash AC Characteristics section shows the Data# Polling timing diagram.

 - VA = Valid address for programming.
 During a sector erase operation, a valid address is any sector address within the sector being erased.
-During chip erase, a valid address is any non-protected sector address. - 2.
-DQ7 should be rechecked even if DQ5 = "1" because DQ7 may change simultaneously with DQ5.
+During chip erase, a valid address is any non-protected sector address. - DQ7 should be rechecked even if DQ5 = "1" because DQ7 may change simultaneously with DQ5.